OGGF & NOGA Partnering for Middle School Mentorship Program

 High School Golf Coach’s Responsibility

-High school golf coaches will play an integral role in recruiting and encouraging their team players to participate in the program.
-Each high school golfer (“Mentor”) will invite a middle school girl (“Mentee”) to the program, fostering a mentor-mentee relationship.
+High school golf coaches will play an integral role in recruiting and encouraging their team players and middle school aged girls in their community to participate in the program.
+We ask each Coach to recruit your team Captain to participate in the clinics as a “Mentor” and to encourage middle school aged girls in your community to register.

 High School Player (Mentor) Responsibility

 High school players will take on the important role of guiding their middle school mentees during golf clinics, helping to create a supportive and positive learning environment.
-Through their participation and mentorship, clinic participation could count for community service hours, recognizing their commitment to leadership and giving back to the game.
+Through their participation and mentorship, each will receive a Swag Bag full fo great items.
+Clinic participation could also count for community service hours, recognizing their commitment to leadership and giving back to the game.